-Comerica second-quarter profit nearly doubles on higher interest income
+Comerica's profit beats on higher interest rates, lower costs

 Comerica, like several other U.S. regional banks, has struggled with bad energy loans due to the steep fall in oil prices since mid-2014.

+Chief Executive Babb said he did not expect the recent decline in energy prices to have a significant impact on the company's energy portfolio.

-Total loans dropped nearly 2 percent to $49.41 billion.
+Total loans dropped nearly 2 percent to $49.41 billion from year ago.

 Reporting by Diptendu Lahiri in Bengaluru; Editing by Shounak Dasgupta